Introduction: the structure of the play

 (Miller: from his introduction to his Collected Plays, p.
 26)

-Miller's aim is DS is to erase any gap between a remembered past - that would be evoked through words (language) - and a present that would be performed on stage.
-In DS both past and present are given theatrical representation.
+Miller's aim in Death of a Salesman is to erase any gap between a remembered past - that would be evoked through words (language) - and a present that would be performed on stage.
+In Death of a Salesman, both past and present are given theatrical representation.
 There is no clear cut boundary between them.
 Thanks to the expressionistic technique of scrim and curtain, the characters may exist in both the present and the past.
 For example, Biff and Happy are seen as teen-agers and adults successively.

 There are no flashbacks in DS.
 Better than the erroneous term 'flashback', the phrase double exposure would be more appropriate.
 In Willy's mind, past and present exist on the same level, Willy perceives himself both in the present and in the past - which is made up of various strata.
 In a way, Willy is schizophrenic: overwork, worry and repressed guilt have caused his mental collapse.
 In this state of nervous breakdown, past and present are inextricably mingled, time is, as it were, exploded.